danimilani/QLIK_Olympics_Data_Model/README.md

 https://user-images.githubusercontent.com/58880353/211905833-6a889807-7a97-4800-9193-9731fd511e4a.mp4

-With these filters, we can find some conclusions:
+With these filters, we can get to some conclusions:

 - The total number of athletes that participated in the Olympics in Spain from its beginning until 2016 was 5.31k
 - The total number of athletes who won any medal during this period was 489